 In this day and age, it’s not something parents can get around.
 Our kids will eventually end up with a phone in their hands, and us teaching them how to use it healthily is part of our parenting job.
 So why not introduce a phone at an age where he is still moldable, impressionable, and able to heed his parent’s advice?

-Such things sparked our journey in getting our 10yo his first phone.
+Such things sparked our journey in getting our 10-year-old his first phone.

 I told my son to close his eyes and hold his hand out.
 Usually, when I do this, it’s something special, so he knew it was a big deal.
 So he held his hand out with anticipation, grasped the phone, and, of course, burst at the seams.
 I mean, what 10yo DOESN’T want a phone?

-Before I gave my son his new phone, I set up everything, including his contacts and apps.
+Before I gave my son his Pinwheel, I set up everything, including his contacts and apps.
 He has VERY limited apps (ones good for school and that chess game– he loves chess).
-Other than that, I also set up time limits of screen use to a “must need” basis.
+Other than that, I also set up time limits for screen use on a “must need” basis.

-That means he can’t look at his phone (which can be monitored in the Days and Modes feature) at certain times of the day.
-AND he can only bring his phone with him if he goes somewhere without us.
-He can text and talk to this friends and family who don’t live near us, which is nice.
+That means he can’t use his phone (which can be monitored in the Days and Modes feature) at certain times of the day.
+AND he can only bring it with him if he goes somewhere without us.
+He can text and talk to his friends and family who don’t live near us, which is nice.
 I also find it refreshing that I can monitor those texts as well.
 If you add Bark, it does all the filtering and heavy lifting for you.

 As he gets older, he will be given more freedom.
 But while he’s in our home, there will always be accountability and monitoring, and he knows that.
 By teaching this mindset young, he will hopefully be more accepting of it when he’s older.
 That’s the hope, at least.